GMDU/golemscript/docs/keywords.md

 ```
 Sets `value` as the result of calling the current function, and stops executing that function.
 If used outside of a function, it throws an error.

-[^1]:
-A scope begins when you enter a [block](syntax.md#blocks), and ends when you leave it.
-When a block is left, variables defined in that scope are removed.
-Variables defined before a block is entered are also accessible in that block.